top of page

 7. Snack/lunch: some time to eat

-8. Closing circle: reflect on the day
+8. Closing circle: debrief of the day

 High Country Forest Wild session options are: